realpython/python-guide/docs/scenarios/admin.rst

 Chef works by using custom recipes (configuration elements), implemented in cookbooks.
 Cookbooks, which are basically packages for infrastructure choices, are usually stored in your Chef server.
-Read the `Digital Ocean tutorial series
+Read the `DigitalOcean tutorial series
 <https://www.digitalocean.com/community/tutorials/how-to-install-a-chef-server-workstation-and-client-on-ubuntu-vps-instances>`_
-on chef to learn how to create a simple Chef Server.
+on Chef to learn how to create a simple Chef Server.

 To create a simple cookbook the `knife <https://docs.chef.io/knife.html>`_ command is used: